civicrm/civicrm-dev-docs/docs/framework/setup/new-plugin.md

 * `common/LogEvents.civi-setup.php` listens to many events.
 * `blocks/*` define visible blocks for the built-in web UI.
 Many of these listen to 2-3 events.

-Tips:
+!!! faq "Should a plugin only handle one event?"

-* If you write a new plugin, should it handle one event or multiple?
+    If you write a new plugin, should it handle one event or multiple?
 Do whatever is best (on the whole) for improving the concept/coupling/cohesion.
     This *usually* means writing a small/narrow plugin, but it doesn't necessarily.

+!!! tip "Browsing for high-level overview"

-* Browsing the folders provides a high-level skim.
+    Browse the plugin folders for a high-level skim of the plugins.
 Try to respect this in framing new plugins, but don't assume that it's perfect.
 For detailed inspection or debugging, use `cv core:install --debug-event`.